contao/docs-archive/manual/en/04-managing-content/insert-tags.md

 </tr>
 <tr>
   <td><code>{{file::*}}</code></td>
-  <td>This tag will be replaced with the content of a file from the "templates"
+  <td>This tag will be replaced with the content of a .php, .tpl, .xhtml or
+      .html5 file from the "templates" directory
-      directory (replace * with the file name).
+      (replace * with the file name).
 You can also provide arguments:
       <code>{{file::file.php?arg1=val&amp;arg2=val}}</code>.
       You can also retrieve the path of a file from the database with its UUID:
       <code>{{file::6939a448-9b30-11e4-bcba-079af1e9baea}}</code>.</td>